wendyverdonk93/docs/content/api/payment_methods/post-order-idealqr.md

 {{< description >}}
 ## iDEAL QR

+_Please note: If you would like to test iDEAL QR, please note that this will only work in a Live environment.
+The Testing environment is currently not available._

 * All parameters shown are required field(s)

 | Parameter                      | Type      | Description                                                                             |